lachlanwp/lion-21-coffee/README.md

 # Lion 21 Coffee Website

-A modern, responsive website for Lion 21 Coffee featuring a dark/slate theme inspired by premium coffee branding.
+A modern and responsive website for Lion 21 Coffee featuring a dark/slate theme inspired by premium coffee branding.

 ## Features